hannahvarughese/generate-lex-web-ui-loader-config/README.md

             }```

 ## Note

+If you want to just generate the configuration and **not insert  to database** comment out lines from 42 - 54, and uncomment line no 55.
+Then rerun the application using `node server.js` and call the API as described in **Steps to run** (7, 8).
+It will return the configuration in the response.

 The generated config will have some static values along with dynamic values.
 The `ui`, `polly`, `recorder`, `iframe` will have static default values.
 The `instanceId` in `connect` will be dynamic and other values will be static.
 The `lex` and `cognito` section will have dynamic values except for `boolean` and `text` fields.